Signs Your Liver is in Big Trouble | Reader's Digest

 If any (or all) of these signs sound familiar, it might be time to visit your doctor.

-Your eyes turn yellowsruilk/Shutterstock “Yellow eyes are a sign your liver isn’t doing very well and is probably the most specific sign of liver disease,” says Carlos Romero-Marrero, MD, a hepatologist at Cleveland Clinic.
+Your eyes turn yellowsruilk/Shutterstock “Yellow eyes are a sign your liver isn’t doing very well and is probably the most specific sign of liver disease,” says KV Narayanan Menon, MD, medical director of liver transplantation at Cleveland Clinic.
 A yellow colored substance called bilirubin is usually broken down by the liver so it can be removed from the body, but when the liver is struggling it can cause bilirubin to build up, leading to yellowing of the whites of the eyes.
+Watch out for these fatty liver symptoms that could lead to disease.

 Your belly fills with fluidnhungboon/Shutterstock If your belly suddenly balloons and doesn’t stop, it could be more than ordinary bloating.
-“Increased pressure within the blood vessels around the liver can lead to fluid buildup in the abdomen,” says Dr. Marrero.
+“Increased pressure within the blood vessels around the liver can lead to fluid buildup in the abdomen,” says Dr. Menon.
 It’s important to see a doctor, who will be able to tell you if you’re bloated from gas, food, or fluid.

 You have Hepatitis A, B, or CTashatuvango/Shutterstock When viruses or parasites infect the liver, it causes inflammation and reduced liver function.
 The most common types of liver infection are the hepatitis viruses; A is spread by coming into contact with a contaminated person’s feces or by ingesting compromised food and drink, while B and C are most commonly transmitted through blood, sex, or contact with other bodily fluids.
-“There are some really good treatments out there if you have hepatitis C, so people should get tested,” says Dr. Marrero.
+“There are some really good treatments out there if you have hepatitis C, so people should get tested,” says Dr. Menon.
 Talk to your doctor about what other steps you can take to keep your liver as healthy as possible.
+(Did you know a lack of sleep decreases the chance that immunizations will be effective in preventing hepatitis B?)

 Content continues below ad

 You can’t stop itchingnamtipStudio/Shutterstock Believe it or not, a sick liver can cause itching all over your body.
-“We don’t know for sure, but it’s thought to be related to bile salt,” says Dr. Marrero.
+“We don’t know for sure, but it’s thought to be related to bile salt,” says Dr. Menon.
 Bile is a digestive substance produced by the liver, but in people with primary biliary cirrhosis (an autoimmune liver disease that causes the bile duct to collapse), that bile can accumulate and cause noticeable symptoms, like itching.
+(Your itching may also be due to Eczema.)

 You’re constantly tiredAlliance/Shutterstock Persistent fatigue is almost always a sign that something’s not right in your body.
 Liver disease can cause this.
 (These are the signs of chronic fatigue you might be missing.)